Your Children Can Easily Learn To Earn, Save & Invest Their Money. Learn The 7 Steps, My Wife & I Use With Our Children To Teach Them Life Lessons.

 7. The Future Investing Conundrum

-We have discussed future life goals with our children and my daughter (11) wants to get her driving license and buy a cute Italian car, a Fiat 500 so that she can come and visit us while at University.
+We have discussed future life goals with our children and my daughter (11) wants to get her driving license and buy a cute Italian car, a Fiat 500 so that she can always come and visit us while at University.

-But to help our children achieve their goals, we have agreed with their consent that 70% of what the get for Christmas & Birthdays goes into their bank accounts.
+So, to help our children achieve their goals, we have agreed with their consent that 70% of what the get for Christmas & Birthdays goes into their bank accounts.

 Ultimately, the conundrum is our children have one eye on the future potential of their investments and one eye on the best purchases they need right now.